Imaduddin-Mohammed/hangman/README.md

 # Project  Hangman

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Milestone 1

 >  Setting up the environment
 - This git repository contains all the code required to play the hangman game
 - To clone this repository, copy and paste the following code in your terminal ```python

 ## Milestone 2

-> Created variables for the game
+> Initialized variables for the game

 ### Task 1
 - Created a milestone_2.py file in the hangman folder which contains the code for the first milestone, then defined a list of 5 fruits and assigned it to a variable called word list.